snl-dakota/dakota/docs/user/usingdakota/inputfile/responses.rst

 gradient availability specifications, with the addition of support for “quasi-Hessians":

--  ``no_hessians``: Hessians will not be used.
+- :dakkw:`responses-no_hessians`: Hessians will not be used.

--  ``numerical_gradients``: Hessians are needed and will be approximated by finite differences.
+- :dakkw:`responses-numerical_hessians`: Hessians are needed and will be approximated by finite differences.
 These finite differences may involve first-order differences of gradients (if analytic gradients are available for the response function of interest) or second-order differences of function values (in all other cases).

--  ``quasi_hessians``: Hessians are needed and will be approximated by secant updates (BFGS or SR1) from a series of gradient evaluations.
+- :dakkw:`responses-quasi_hessians`: Hessians are needed and will be approximated by secant updates (BFGS or SR1) from a series of gradient evaluations.

--  ``analytic_hessians``: Hessians are needed and are available directly from the simulation code.
+- :dakkw:`responses-analytic_hessians`: Hessians are needed and are available directly from the simulation code.

--  ``mixed_hessians``: Hessians are needed and will be obtained from a mix of numerical, analytic, and “quasi" sources.
+- :dakkw:`responses-mixed_hessians`: Hessians are needed and will be obtained from a mix of numerical, analytic, and “quasi" sources.

-The Hessian specification also links back to the iterative method in use; Hessians commonly would be used in gradient-based optimization by full Newton methods or in reliability analysis with second-order limit state approximations or second-order probability integrations.
+The Hessian specification also relates to the iterative method in use;
+Hessians commonly would be used in gradient-based optimization by full Newton methods or in reliability analysis with second-order limit state approximations or second-order probability integrations.

 Field Data
 ~~~~~~~~~~

-Prior to Dakota 6.1, Dakota responses have been treated as scalar
+Prior to Dakota 6.1, Dakota responses were always treated as scalar
 responses.
 That is, if the user specifies ``response_functions=5``,
 Dakota treats the five responses as five separate scalar quantities.
-There are some cases where responses are a “field” quantity, meaning
+There are some cases where responses are a "field" quantity, meaning
 that the responses are a function of one or more independent variables
 such as time and/or spatial location.
 In these cases, the responses
-should be treated as field data.
+should be treated as a field.
 For example, it can become extremely
 cumbersome to represent 5000 values from a time-temperature trace or a
 current-voltage curve in Dakota.
 With scalar response quantities, we
 ignore the independent variable(s).
 For example, if we have a response